 Driving into Tampa from the south, US 41 parallels I-75, the main corridor from the southern Gulf Coast.
 From Daytona Beach in the east, I-4 angles across central Florida through Orlando, while older US 92 runs parallel from Lakeland.
 SR 60, a four-lane, divided highway, leads from Lake Wales.
 Running from the Gulf Coast west of Tampa, SR 60 connects to Clearwater, and I-275 travels to St. Petersburg.

 Tampa International Airport is on the city's west side along Old Tampa Bay.
+The 1.4-mile-long SkyConnect train connects the airport, the economy garage and car rental center.
 To reach downtown Tampa, take I-275 north—though you'll actually be traveling east—and take the Ashley Street exit.
 Past this exit I-275 turns sharply northward, bisecting the city.
-Continue along I-275 to reach such destinations as the University of South Florida and Busch Gardens Tampa.
+Continue along I-275 to reach such destinations as the University of South Florida and Busch Gardens Tampa Bay.
 Exit to I-4 east if you're heading for Ybor City, Plant City or Lakeland.
 Or take a cab: United and Yellow cabs provide service from the airport.
 Both have a minimum $15 fare from the airport; the flat rate to downtown (about 8 miles) or cruise terminal (about 9 miles) is about $25.

 St. Petersburg-Clearwater International Airport is about 10 miles across the bay from Tampa on SR 686 (Roosevelt Boulevard), near the west side of the W. Howard Frankland Bridge.
 Airport traffic exits northwest toward Clearwater or south, providing access to St. Petersburg and Tampa.